 Two public hearings and two written comment periods were conducted, pre- and post-drafting of the Consolidated Plan.
 Comments received before the Plan was drafted on "Open City Hall" concerned economic development, housing development for mixed-income populations, and general quality of life issues.
-No comments were received from the public at the January 23, 2020 public hearing, prior to drafting the Plan.
+No comments were received from the publicat the January 23, 2020 public hearing, prior to drafting the Plan.
 No public or written comments were received five days prior to the July 8, 2020 public hearing on the draft Plan at a special meeting of the HCD Commission, or at the hearing itself.
+The City Council approved the FY 2020-24 Consolidated Plan on July 21, 2020.